 However, the following places do not have the best reputation for being secure late at night.

-Therefore, we advise you to avoid walking alone there late at night.
+Therefore, I advise you to avoid walking alone there late at night.

 There are no no-go zones in Paris, as some information sources may have suggested in the past.